 Projections are based on National Philanthropic Trust UK’s experience and anecdotal evidence over the past year, in addition to observed economic and political conditions.

 Since organisations have varied financial year-end dates, data was recorded in the filing year.
 For example, whether an organisation’s fiscal year ends on 31 March 2022 or 31 December 2022, the data will be recorded as 2022.

 Payout from donor-advised funds is calculated as the current year’s grants divided by charitable assets held at the end of the prior year.

-This report was prepared by National Philanthropic Trust UK in collaboration with Cath Dovey, an independent consultant and co-founder of the Beacon Collaborative, which seeks to increase the level of philanthropy and social investment in the UK.
+This report was prepared by National Philanthropic Trust UK in collaboration with Dr Catherine Walker of The Researchery, an independent research consultancy.
 Oliver Nicholl-Dovell provided data analysis and research assistance.

 National Philanthropic Trust UK gratefully acknowledges all of the organisations that shared their donor-advised fund statistics and information.